waocats/crabgo/src/doc/src/reference/build-script-examples.md

 ```

 Take note that we included the `links` key in the `package` table.
 This tells
-Cargo that we are linking to the `libz` library.
+Crabgo that we are linking to the `libz` library.
 See ["Using another sys
 crate"](#using-another-sys-crate) for an example that will leverage this.

 The build script is fairly simple: